 Slavery and the church -- Society of Friends

-Found in 34 Collections and/or Records:
+Found in 35 Collections and/or Records:

-Scope and Content note This collection is composed of the single volume commonplace book of Samuel Allinson.
-It includes reflections on a variety of topics, including: Jealousy, Constancy and Fortitude, Human Trouble or Infelicity, Deceit, Novels, and Romances, Riches and Poverty, Parents and Children, Women, and Marriage.
+Samuel Allinson was a Quaker active in early New Jersey politics.
+The commonplace book of Samuel Allinson includes reflections on a variety of topics, including: Jealousy, Constancy and Fortitude, Human Trouble or Infelicity, Deceit, Novels, Romances, Riches and Poverty, Parents and Children, Women, and Marriage.
 He also includes remarks on slavery (p.
 71), and extracts of poetry.

-Scope and Contents 2 printed circulars issued by Edward Tatum, Clerk, from the Yearly Meeting urging financial support for the Freemen's Committee of New York Yearly Meeting.
+2 printed circulars issued by Edward Tatum, Clerk, from the Yearly Meeting urging financial support for the Freemen's Committee of New York Yearly Meeting.

-Scope and Content note This collection is composed of the single volume, handwritten diary of William Dillwyn, as well as a photo copy and typed transcript.
-Entries describe Dillwyn's travels from his home in Burlington, N.J. to Charleston, South Carolina, including lists of things to pack, the voyage, and the weather.
-Later entries describe Dillwyn's time in South Carolina; visits with Friends, business, and Quaker meetings.The collection also includes a copy of a New York Sun newspaper article, dated...
+William Dillwyn was a Philadelphia Quaker abolitionist who was tutored under Anthony Benezet.
+Entries describe Dillwyn's travels from his home in Burlington, New Jersey, to Charleston, South Carolina, including lists of things to pack, the voyage, and the weather.
+Later entries describe Dillwyn's time in South Carolina, visits with Friends, business, and Quaker meetings.